 Physiotherapy treatment will depend upon the severity of the injury.
 The success rate of treatment is largely dictated by patient compliance.
 Treatments may include:

 - Hands on therapy for damaged tissues.
 Soft tissue therapy is excellent for reducing inappropriate scar adhesions while promoting faster healing conditions.

-- A stretching program can be started as soon as the pain and swelling subsides to encourage full range of pain-free movement.
+- A stretching program can be started as soon as the pain and swelling subside to encourage full range of pain-free movement.

-- A core stability retraining program is highly recommended.
+- A lumbopelvic stability retraining program is highly recommended for improved load distribution.

-- Correction of any predisposing biomechanical misalignments (e.g. excessive foot pronation or rolling in) and muscle imbalances.
+- Correction of any predisposing biomechanical stressors (e.g. excessive foot pronation or rolling in) and muscle imbalances.

 Inadequate rehabilitation commonly results in recurrent and more severe calf strains.

 Preventing a Calf Tear